prince-chrismc/conan-center-index/docs/adding_packages/README.md

 ## Creating a package

-Once you've successfully built an existing recipe following [developing recipes](developing_recipes_locally.md) tutorial.
+Once you've successfully built an existing recipe following [developing recipes](../developing_recipes_locally.md) tutorial.
 You are set to being.

+Make sure you have:

+* Fork and then clone the [conan-center-index](https://github.com/conan-io/conan-center-index/fork) git repository.
+* Make sure you are using the latest [Conan client](https://conan.io/downloads) version, as recipes might evolve introducing features of the newer Conan releases.

 :two: The easiest way is to copy an [example package](https://github.com/conan-io/conan-center-index/pull/12678) that uses the same build system to keep things easy.